-Pure oatmeal contains no gluten so these muffins are gluten-free.
-If you have Celiac Disease, you might want to go read more about oatmeal being gluten free and which brands you can trust celiacdisease.about.com.
+Pure oatmeal contains no gluten, so these oatmeal muffins are gluten-free!
+If you have Celiac Disease or are highly sensitive to gluten, you might want to go read more about oatmeal being gluten free and which brands you can trust celiacdisease.about.com.

 Let’s talk about quantity.
 I make two dozen of these at a time.
-I thought about cutting my recipe in half because some of you may only want to make a dozen, but I decided not to this time.
-This is the time of year of sharing so you can never have too much.
+I thought about cutting my recipe in half because some of you may only want to make a dozen, but I decided this is the time of year of sharing so you can never have too many!

-Plus, they freeze really well.
+Plus, these healthy banana oatmeal muffins freeze really well.
 Freeze them on a tray, THEN put the frozen “muffins” in a freezer bag suck the air out and they’ll keep in the freezer for over a month.
 To reheat, either thaw in fridge and reheat in the microwave for 20 seconds at a time or if it’s last minute, take the frozen ones out, wrap each one in foil individually and then pop in a 350 degree oven for 10-15 minutes to heat through.

 So dive in.
 Get your hands on six cups of old fashioned oats and make all 24!!!